-In addition to Social Rents, Freebridge have a number of properties at an 'Affordable Rent'.
+In addition to Social Rents, Freebridge have a number of properties which are 'Affordable Rent' as defined within the Government's Policy Statement on Rents for Social Housing.

-Affordable Rents fund development of new homes and are calculated to be no more than 80% of the equivalent market rent for the same type of property in that area, inclusive of any service charges.
+At Freebridge, Affordable Rents fund development of new homes and are calculated to be no more than 80% of the equivalent market rent for the same type of property in that area, inclusive of any service charges.
+Freebridge will set Affordable Rents in accordance with the requirements as set out in the Government's Policy Statement on Rents for Social Housing.